jpotts/alfresco-developer-series/maven-sdk/tutorial/tutorial.md

     ![](./images/select-amp-archetype.png)

-9. Specify "com.someco" for the groupId and "someco-mvn-tutorial-share" as the artifactId.
-Similar to the command line step, I changed my alfresco_target_version from "5.0.c" to "5.0.d".
-Then click Finish.
+9. Specify "com.someco" for the groupId and "someco-mvn-tutorial-share" as the artifactId, then click Finish.

     ![](./images/specify-archetype-params.png)